ikechukwukalu/dynamicdatabaseconfig/README.md

 })->middleware('env.database.config:mysql,mysql_1,ONE');
 ```

 You would not need to add a postfix, `ONE`, parameter to the middleware for the `$postFix` variable if you simply set the following session value `session(config('dynamicdatabaseconfig.session_postfix'))`, but when a postfix parameter has been set, it will be used instead of the session value.
-This will also dynamically declare an additional database connection for your laravel application.

 #### `Dynamic.database.config` Middleware

 This middleware fetches database configurations from the `database_configurations` table within the primary migration database.
 It utilises a unique `$ref` variable.
-It's recommended that the unique `$ref` variable should be human readable so that it would be easy to run the package's console commands for running migrations.
+It's recommended that the unique `$ref` variable should be human readable, that way it becomes easier to run the package's console commands for running migrations.
+This will also dynamically declare an additional database connection for your laravel application.

 - Model file